Elasticsearch Fundamentals Course

-- An archive with Docker Compose files, configs, scripts, etc.
+- Docker Compose files, configs, scripts, etc.

 Basic flow of data in Elasticsearch

-- What is Elasticsearch and typical use-cases.
-Strengths and weaknesses
+- What is Elasticsearch, strengths and weaknesses and typical use-cases.

 - How to install Elasticsearch and what are the main configuration files